jkempf42/kube-volttron/gateway-node/README.md

 You can test whether the Volttron Central microservice is running through a browser running on the host to browse to the Web page.
 Type `https://<host IP address>:8443/index.html` into the address bar.
+Your browser will bring up a page indicating that the certificate may be questionable, this is normal behavior because vcentral uses a self-signed certificate.
+Click on the *Advanced*->*Continue* button or however your browser designates it.
 This will bring up the Volttron Central admin splash page:

 ![Volttron Central splash page](image/vc-admin-splash.png)